The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

 \subsection{Explanations and comments}

-\begin{enumerate}[label=\arabic*)] \itemsep{0.5em} \item Arena \begin{itemize} \itemsep{0.25em} \item The arena of the \CM\ system is [here] just the {\scshape Euclid}ean plane $\R\times\R\cong\R^2$ with real coordinates $(p,q)$ in the sense of {\scshape Cartesius/Descartes}, for momentum and position. \item The arena of the corresponding \QM\ system is a {\scshape Hilbert} space $\H$ over the (algebraic field of) complex numbers $\C$ of [here] countably \emph {infinite} dimension.
-This means that $\H$ is a linear space of vectors $\psi,\varphi,\eta,\dots$ with a scalar product $\langle\psi|\varphi\rangle$ and norm $\|\psi\|\ceq\langle\psi|\psi\rangle^{1/2}$, where $\langle\psi|\varphi\rangle$ is assumed to be antilinear in the left argument.
+\begin{enumerate}[label=\arabic*)] \itemsep{0.5em} \item Arena \begin{itemize} \itemsep{0.25em} \item The arena of the \CM\ system is [here] just the {\scshape Euclid}ean plane $\R\times\R\cong\R^2$ with real coordinates $(p,q)$ in the sense of {\scshape Cartesius/Descartes}, for momentum and position, respectively. \item The arena of the corresponding \QM\ system is a {\scshape Hilbert} space $\H$ over the (algebraic field of) complex numbers $\C$ of [here] countably \emph {infinite} dimension.
+This means that $\H$ is a \emph{linear space} of vectors $\psi,\varphi,\eta,\dots$ with a scalar product $\langle\psi|\varphi\rangle$ and norm $\|\psi\|\ceq\langle\psi|\psi\rangle^{1/2}$, where $\langle\psi|\varphi\rangle$ is assumed to be anti-linear in the left argument.
 Moreover, there is a countable set of pairwise orthogonal unit vectors (orthonormal basis $\eqc$ ONB) such that every $\psi\in\H$ can be written as a linear combination of these unit vectors which converges (in norm).
 Finally, every {\scshape Cauchy} sequence in $\H$ is convergent.
-To summarize, $\H$ is the reasonable extension to infinite dimension of the $n$-dimensional (complex) ``{\scshape Euclid}ean'' space $\C^n$ with \emph{finite} $n\in\{1,2,3,\dots\}$.
+To summarize, $\H$ is the ``natural'' extension to infinite dimension of the $d$-dimensional \emph {unitary} space $\C^d$ with \emph{finite} $d\in\{1,2,3,\dots\}$, the complex analog of the {\scshape Euclid}ean space $\R^d$.
 Although all {\scshape Hilbert} spaces of the same dimension are isometrically isomorphic, it is convenient throughout this Section 2 to follow {\scshape Schrödinger} \cite{Sc1926a} and to think of $\H=\LL^2(\R)$.
-This is the linear space of all functions $\psi:\R\rightarrow\C, q\mapsto \psi(q)$ being square-integrable with respect to the {\scshape Lebesgue} measure, that is, $\int_\R \dd q \,\big|\psi(q)\big|^2<\infty$, where two such functions are identified with each other if they take different values only on a set of zero {\scshape Lebesgue} measure.
-The scalar product of $\LL^2(\R)$ is given by $\langle\psi|\varphi\rangle=\int_{\R}\!\dd q\, \psi(q)^*\varphi(q)$.
-Nevertheless, it is appropriate to remark that all the structural elements in the right column of the above table, which do not refer to $P$ and $Q$ of a \emph {mechanical} system in the strict sense, retain their significance for other quantum systems with infinite-dimensional or finite-dimensional $\H$.
-In the latter case, like for (pure) spin systems, one may think of $\H=\C^n$ with a suitable finite $n\in\{1,2,3,\dots\}$. \end{itemize}
+This is the linear space of all functions $\psi:\R\rightarrow\C, q\mapsto \psi(q)$ being square-integrable with respect to the {\scshape Lebesgue} measure, that is, $\int_\R \dd q \,\big|\psi(q)\big|^2<\infty$.
+Here two functions $\psi,\varphi\in\LL^2(\R)$ are identified with each other if their values coincide \emph{almost everywhere} (a.e.), that is, except on a subset of $\R$ with zero {\scshape Lebesgue} measure.
+The scalar product of $\LL^2(\R)$ is given by $\langle\psi|\varphi\rangle=\int_{\R}\!\dd q\,\psi^*(q) \varphi(q)$, where $\psi^*\in\LL^2(\R)$ is defined by pointwise complex conjugation: $\psi^*(q)\ceq\psi(q)^*$.
+Whether $\LL^2(\R)$ or another realization of $\H$ is used, all elements and notions in the right column of the table that do not refer to $P$ and $Q$ of a \emph {mechanical} system in the strict sense, retain their significance for other quantum systems with infinite-dimensional or finite-dimensional $\H$.
+For example, for pure spin systems one may think of $\H=\C^d$. \end{itemize}

 \item Canonical Elements \begin{itemize} \itemsep{0.25em}